jeremybmerrill/flyover/instructions.md

 now we have to figure out how to talk to the raspberry pi.

 1.  plug it all in. don't worry about the SDR antenna or the display yet.
 Just plug the SD card into the Raspberry Pi and plug the power adapter into the Pi (and into the wall).
 The lights on the Raspberry Pi should start blinking.

-2. Open the command line on Linux or Mac (if you use Windows, download PuTTY and use that) and type ssh pi@raspberrypi.local
+2. Open the command line on Linux or Mac (if you use Windows, download PuTTY and use that) and type `ssh pi@raspberrypi.local`

-3. Enter the password raspberry.
+3. Enter the password `raspberry`.
 4. You should now see a prompt that begins with \`pi@raspberrypi\`

-If you get an error message like: ssh: Could not resolve hostname raspberrypi4.local: Name or service not known
+If you get an error message like: `ssh: Could not resolve hostname raspberrypi4.local: Name or service not known`

 That means that your home network isn't set up to route via Avahi.
 You'll need to find the Raspberry Pi's IP address directly.
-You'll need to log into your router (probably at http://192.168.1.1), view the list of existing DHCP leases, and find the one belonging to your Raspberry Pi.
+You'll need to log into your router (probably at [http://192.168.1.1](http://192.168.1.1)), view the list of existing DHCP leases, and find the one belonging to your Raspberry Pi.
 I can't give you more specific instructions because it depends on your router version.
-It will probably be something like 192.168.1.xxx, where xxx is a number less than 255.
-It might also be something like 10.xxx.xxx.xxx.
+It will probably be something like `192.168.1.xxx`, where `xxx` is a number less than 255.
+It might also be something like `10.xxx.xxx.xxx`

 Once you find it, try this:

-1. Open the command line on Linux or Mac (if you use Windows, download PuTTY and use that) and type ssh pi@raspberrypi.local
+1. Open the command line on Linux or Mac (if you use Windows, download PuTTY and use that) and type `ssh pi@192.168.1.xxx`

-2. Enter the password raspberry.
+2. Enter the password `raspberry`.

-3. You should now see a prompt that begins with \`pi@raspberrypi\`
+3. You should now see a prompt that begins with `pi@raspberrypi`

 Installing dump1090
 -------------------